Skip to content

 Restoring species-rich grassland

 Since the 1930s, the UK has seen a dramatic loss of 97% of its wildflower meadows, causing significant harm to wildlife.
-Thanks to the generous support of Buglife and Herefordshire Meadows, we are part of a transformative project, 'Get the Marches Buzzing,' aimed at restoring meadowland at Croft Castle.
+Thanks to the generous support of Buglife and Herefordshire Meadows, we were part of a transformative project, 'Get the Marches Buzzing,' aimed at restoring meadowland at Croft Castle.

 Managing ash dieback